-You can easily visit a host’s profile and see their other listings.
+You can easily visit a host’s profile and see their other listings on AirBnb.
 Usually you see them as “guidebooks” for multiple homes.
-If they have more than a few at different locations around the city, then they are probably a member of an AirBnb management company.
+If they have more than a few AirBnb rentals at different locations around the city, then they are probably a member of an AirBnb management company.
 Also, you can read the listing description.
 Sometimes the host says that they won’t be available to communicate with you once you’re in the city.
 But if so-and-so is, it’s possible that they’re using one of the management companies.
 I really recommend only staying with hosts who have one home listed, if you are interested in staying ethically with AirBnb.

 Know the Local Laws

 With the rental markets being tense in places with many AirBnb listings, it’s not surprising that cities are regulating and, in some cases, banning AirBnb listings.
 This somewhat impacts short term visitors, but remember, there are other lodging options.
 AirBnb even has a page on the “Become a Homes Host” section of their site outlining what some of those regulations might be.
 What the company doesn’t do very often, though, is remove illegal listings from their site.
 In fact, it has gone on the record multiple times and stated that they aren’t responsible for vetting to see if listings are legal.
 They even keep listings up in zip codes where short-term rentals are banned entirely, because the practice negatively impacts the local housing .
 When cities demand listings are removed, AirBnb often drags their feet in getting those listings down.
 It’s not pretty, the resulting increase in rents makes it tough for locals to find long term rentals, and it makes staying ethically with AirBnB a challenge.